Wyborowa: Production process

 The wash is distilled in a copper column still, yielding a spirit around 90% ABV.
 It takes 3 kg of rye to produce one litre of spirit.
 This "raw spirit" is then transferred to the rectification plant for further purification.

 The raw spirit passes through three columns of a continuous still to remove impurities.

 Before Wyborowa is bottled, the rectified spirit needs to be reduced to the bottling strength of 40% ABV by diluting it with water from a dedicated spring.
 Once diluted, the vodka is passed through natural cellulose plates and mesh filters to remove particulate matter.
 Filtered vodka is pumped to the bottling line, where 5,000 bottles of Wyborowa are filled per hour.

-Trivia

 The unique bottle shape was designed by architect Frank Gehry.

 Criticism

 In an analysis mandated by Swiss TV RTS in May 2014, the Eurofins Scientific group of laboratories reveals the presence of sugar cane or corn while Wyborowa's labeling mentions rye alcohol only.